$200.00 for Court Filing Fee and Summons (varies by county and type of case filed)

 Court filing fee charged by the county clerk when filing the case.
 This cost is set by Florida statute at $185.00.
 The clerk of county court will also issue a summons when filing an eviction, at a cost of $10.00 for each tenant listed on the eviction complaint.
 Additional $5.00 will be charged by the clerk of court for electronic filing.

 Another costs charged when filing an eviction case in Florida is the fee charged by the Service Processor when serving the complaint and summons on the tenant or property.
-This cost is generally $40.00 per tenant.
+This cost is generally $40.00* per tenant for service of Count I (possession of the property only).
 Some Florida counties charge additional fees for service of the complaint.

 Sheriff's fee is a cost charged by the Sheriff's office for execution of the Writ of Possession.
 Most Florida Sheriff's departments charge $90.00 for execution of the Writ of Possession.
 Some Florida Sheriff's departments charge an additional cost for a second or third tenant.